KietDo0602/portfolio/README.md

 - React-Simple-ChatBot

 ## Copyright
 Copyright-free.
-Use freely, but credits are always nice.
+Use freely, but credits can be nice.

 ## Available Scripts